The complete guide:

 Exercise has been found to improve mental health by reducing anxiety, depression, and negative mood, as well as improving self esteem.

-The NHS recommends that adults between the ages of 19 and 64:
+The World Health Organisation recommends adults between the ages of 18 and 64:

 It makes sense to do something you enjoy – it’s a lot easier to keep up the habit.